 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 This article was last updated Aug 07, 2018.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

-If you’re drowning in credit card debt and looking for a good balance transfer card, the Citi® Diamond Preferred® Card is a solid option.
+If you’re drowning in credit card debt and looking for a good balance transfer card, the Citi® Diamond Preferred® Card, issued by our partner Citi, is a solid option.
 It can also be good for people looking to finance a large purchase without having to worry about paying interest fees for a while.
-With a long 0% intro APR period of 0%* for 18 months on balance transfers* and 0%* for 18 months on purchases*, you’ll have nearly two years to work on paying down your debt without having to worry about interest charges.
-But you will need excellent/good credit to qualify, so this card is best for people with healthy credit profiles.
+With a long 0% intro APR period of 0% for 21 months on balance transfers and 0% for 12 months on purchases, you’ll have nearly two years to work on paying down your debt without having to worry about interest charges.
+But you will need excellent credit to qualify, so this card is best for people with healthy credit profiles.

 This card isn’t designed for people with poor credit, people who want to earn rewards, or people looking to earn cash back.
 This card is designed for people looking to complete a balance transfer or make a large purchase.
 If you don’t have existing debt and aren’t looking to make a large purchase, you’re better off with another card that can earn you rewards, like the Citi® Double Cash Card – 18 month BT offer.
 Also, if you are someone with bad or fair credit, you won’t qualify for this card.